-[Updated for latest levels] Legislation a few years ago raised the threshold for those required to pay higher tax rates to $400,000/$450,000 (single/married) and included provisions to restart limits on certain itemized deductions and personal exemptions that were phased out and eventually removed as part of the extended Bush-era tax cuts.
-PEP and Pease were the two provisions in the tax code that increase taxable income for high-income earners.
-PEP is the phaseout of the personal exemption and Pease (named after former Senator Donald Pease) reduces the value of most itemized deductions once a taxpayer’s adjusted gross income (AGI) reaches a certain point.
+[Updated for latest levels] Legislation a few years ago raised the threshold for those required to pay higher tax rates and also included provisions to restart limits on certain itemized deductions (Pease) and personal exemptions (PEP) that were phased out and eventually removed as part of the turn of the century Bush-era tax cuts.
+PEP and Pease were the two provisions in the tax code that increased taxable income for high-income earners.
+PEP is the phaseout of the personal exemption based on income level and Pease (named after former Senator Donald Pease) reduces the value of most itemized deductions once a taxpayer’s adjusted gross income (AGI) reaches a certain point.

-But the definition of higher income thresholds for these provisions is much lower than the one used for higher federal tax rates and so will apply to a lot more people.
-The adjusted gross income (AGI) thresholds are: $259,400 (single filers), $311,300 (married joint-filing couples), $285,350 (heads of households), and $155,650 (married filing separately).
-These limits are tied to official CPI measures and hence are adjusted for inflation every year.
-Past and upcoming year trends are shown in the following table
+But the income thresholds (limits) for these provisions is much lower than the higher end federal tax bracket income thresholds and so will apply to a lot more people.
+These income limits are tied to official CPI measures and hence are adjusted for inflation every year.

 For an example of the above consider a married couple with income of $400,000 who file their tax return with $50,000 in itemized deductions.
 This couple is $100,000+ above the itemized deduction AGI threshold meaning that their allowed deductions would be reduced —potentially adding to their tax liability by about $1,000.

 You are generally allowed to deduct the personal exemption for yourself, your spouse, and your eligible dependents.
-The personal exemption for tax year 2016 rose by $50 to $4,050, up from $4,000 last year.
-But with the new Personal Exemption Phase-out (PEP) the value of each personal exemption is reduced from its full value by 2 percent for each $2,500 above the specified income thresholds in the table above.
-It phases out completely at $381,900 ($433,800 for married couples filing jointly.)
+The personal exemption for 2017 and 2018 is $4,050.
+But with the new Personal Exemption Phase-out (PEP) the value of each personal exemption is reduced from its full value by 2 percent for each $2,500 above the specified income thresholds in the following table.
+It phases out the ability to claim the personal exemption completely at $389,200 for single filers and at $442,500 for married couples filing jointly.

 What This Means For You